Mahmoudaton33/gdb/README.md

  ```c
  gdb -p PID
  ```
- after attaching the PID you can run
+ after attaching the PID you can run.
  ```c
  bt
  ```
- to see the running frames and you can go to specific frame through the following
+ to see the running frames and you can go to specific frame through the following.
  ```c
  frame FrameNumber  // frame 3 ,, 3 here for frame 3 you can find the frame number after running bt command
  ```
-then you can see the source code by pressing Ctrl + x then a (if the lib was built by using the -g )
+then you can see the source code by pressing Ctrl + x then a (if the lib was built by using the -g ).

 ### How to open gdb-server ?
-1 - open gdbserver with specific port on the target machine
+1 - open gdbserver with specific port on the target machine.
 ```c
 gdbserver :1234 --attach <PID>
 ```